StereMihai/Dynamic-Image-Processing/README.md

 - Node.js installed on your machine
 - npm package manager
 - Docker (if you plan to run the service within a Docker container)
+> Create an '/uploads' directory at the root of the project.
+You can either manually upload files to this directory or utilize the "Upload a File" endpoint provided by the service.

 ## Installation